Criminal Record Background Checks

 Unfortunately, private "public records" data collectors hardly understand what they collect.
 Much of it is filled with government acronyms that these companies "guess" at.
 They take what they receive from government offices, such as the Clerks of Court Offices, and then "translate" it to something that the average Joe can understand.
 Very often, the translated wording is inaccurate.

 There are thousands of these companies out there that claim to provide "background checks."
 Most have a very poor record for accuracy.
 They defend what they do by saying that the records they provide are all "public records" to which everyone has access.
-This is true but public records in the hands of the government is usually more difficult to view.
+This is true but public records in the hands of the government are usually more difficult to view.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|